CympleTech/ESSE/README.md

 <h1 align="center"><img src="https://cympletech.com/logo/esse_words.png" alt="ESSE"></h1>

+Do you have watched "Black Mirror" The first episode of the second season?
+The story of the “rebirth” to accompany the lover based on the text, photos, videos and other information posted on the Internet.

+So is this "data" accessible to everyone or some companies ?

+What we want to do is protect this data and privacy. you can see details [what we are doing](https://docs.cympletech.com/blog/what-we-are-doing/).

 **ESSE** (Encrypted Symmetrical Session Engine) An open source encrypted peer-to-peer system for data security, and allow data to be sent securely from one terminal to another without going through third-party services.
 Also provides data visualization and interactive entry.
 With a friendly interface for users, it transforms abstract data concepts into software that everyone can actually experience.

 Slogan: **My place, my rules.**